Module 1: SQL Server Overview

 - Perform common SQL Server configuration tasks.

-- Describe how to upgrade SQL Server version 6.5 and SQL Server 7.0 to SQL Server 2000.
+- Describe how to upgrade SQL Server version 6.5 and SQL Server 7.0 to

 - Describe routine database administration tasks.